-Delimitation of zones of the maritime demesne
+Article 13 Delimitation of Zone of the Maritime Demesne

-with respect to public or private property referred to sub.

-Article 12, third paragraph, is effected by the Head of the

-Marktime Zone any time necessary or deemed advisable.
+The delimitation of specific zones of the maritime demesne with respect to public or private property referred to sub.
+Article 12, third paragraphs, is affected by the Head of the Maritime Zone any time necessary or deemed advisable.

-Delimitation, however, can be requested also by the neighbouring proprietors concerned.
-Preliminary, delimitations, following authorization by the Minister of Economic Affairs, are effected by the Head of the Maritime Zone.
-Disputes arising in the course of delimitation are decided in an administrative way by the Minister of Economic Affairs in agreement with the Minister of Financial Affairs.
-In disputes before jurisdictional Authorities, protection of estates pertaining to the demesne is of the sole competence of the Minister of Financial Affairs.
+Delimitation, however, can be requested, also by the neighbouring proprietors concerned.
+Preliminary, delimitations, following authorization by the Minister of Commerce, Industry & Ports, are effected by the Head of the Maritime Zone.
+Disputes arising in the course of delimitation are decided in an administrative way by the Minister of Commerce, Industry & Ports in agreement with the Minister of Finance.
+In disputes before juridical Authorities, a protection of estates pertaining to the demesne of the sole competence of the Minister of Finance

-Decree of delimitation
+Article 14 Decree of Delimitation

-The delimitation of the maritime demesne is provided for by decree of the Minister of Economic Affairs.
+The delimitation of the maritime demesne is provided for by decree of the Minister of Commerce, Industry & Ports.

-Whoever has not put forward any claim before the Administration within 180 days from the notice and publication of the Minister's decree, cannot demand that delimitation be revoked or changed.
-If so, the Administration can accept his claim and pay an indemnity corresponding to the fair price of the property or of his rights, to be estimated exclusively on the basis of their condition prior to the delimitation decree.
+Whoever has not put forward any claim before the administration within 180 days from the notice and publication of the Minister's decree cannot demand that delimitation be revoked or changed If so, the administration can accept his claim and pay an indemnity corresponding to the fair price of the property or of his rights, to be estimated exclusively on the basis of their condition prior to the delimitation decree.